PrismarineJS/mineflayer/docs/api.md

 Sends a publicly broadcast chat message.
 Breaks up big messages into multiple chat messages as necessary.

-Throws if called before the `login` event: the server only accepts chat once the client is in the play state.
+Throws if called before the `login` event, or after a disconnect that happened before it: the server only accepts chat once the client is in the play state.

 #### bot.whisper(username, message)